TonyMakis/cs-academia/cs211/Projects/Project3/README.md

 ### Using the Starter Code (maze.c)

 The `maze.c` program uses a static sized 2-D array; however, your program __MUST__ use a dynamic 2-D array sized to reflect the maze size given in the input file.
-You must alsodynamically deallocate this array at the end of your program.
+You must also dynamically deallocate this array at the end of your program.
 The `maze.c` program also does not do any error checking for invalid input, your program __MUST__ check for invalid input.

 ### More on Stack Implementation